Come and visit our premises - we'll be delighted to see you! VIEW DIRECTIONS

 Gloucester Road Trading Estate

 Our opening hours are Monday to Friday, 8.30am – 5pm.
 Please feel free to contact us if you have equipment to sell, or would like further information about any of our current or forthcoming sales.
 We offer a fully comprehensive sales service, including valuations, collections and sale advice and are happy to discuss your requirements free of charge and without obligation.
-Either e-mail us or fill in the form below and we will be in touch as soon as possible.
+E-mail us and we will be in touch as soon as possible.

 Alternatively just give us a call on +44(0)1666 822577.